 SA Objectives Appraisal Questions Potential Indicators SP1 To ensure people have good access to essential services and community facilities.
 SP1.1 Will the plan help ensure new developments and communities have access to essential services, spaces for social interaction and community facilities?
 SP1.2 Will the plan help retain, and where possible improve access to essential services, spaces for social interactions and community facilities for existing communities?
 SP1.3 Will the plan help ensure that places and spaces are accessible for everyone and inclusively designed?
 SP1.4 Will the plan improve or sustain access by sustainable transport to facilities and services?
 SP1.5 Will the plan facilitate technological improvements to improve access to facilities and services (digital infrastructure, autonomous/connected vehicles etc)?
 Accessibility mapping and journey time statistics for access to key services.
 Car ownership SP2 To provide everyone with a decent home SP2.1 Will the plan help meet market and affordable local housing needs for all sectors of the population?
 SP2.2 Will the plan address specific or specialist housing needs?
 SP2.3 Will the plan ensure new housing has a reduced environmental impact and is resilient to climate change?
 SP2.4 Will the plan ensure housing is of a good quality that contributes to the health and wellbeing of its occupants?
-Population Number of households Total housing stock Housing Register Housing affordability ratio Housing delivery statistics Housing Delivery Test Affordable housing provision SP3 To reduce wealth inequalities SP3.1 Will the plan help deliver new or expanded education and training facilities and services to meet local needs?
-Qualification levelsAverage incomes

-SA Objectives Appraisal Questions Potential Indicators and support financial resilience SP3.2 Will the plan help people access education, skills and training?
+Population Number of households Total housing stock Housing Register Housing affordability ratio Housing delivery statistics Housing Delivery Test Affordable housing provision SP3 To reduce wealth inequalities and support financial resilience SP3.1 Will the plan help deliver new or expanded education and training facilities and services to meet local needs?
+SP3.2 Will the plan help people access education, skills and training?
 SP3.3 Will the plan increase local employment opportunities?
 SP3.4 Will the plan help reduce wealth inequalities.
+Qualification levelsAverage incomesEmployment levelsDeprivation

-Employment levelsDeprivation SP4 To improve people's health and sense of wellbeing SP4.1 Will the plan help ensure communities have access to health and social care facilities?
+SA Objectives Appraisal Questions Potential Indicators SP4 To improve people's health and sense of wellbeing SP4.1 Will the plan help ensure communities have access to health and social care facilities?
 SP4.2 Will the plan help create healthy, safe, clean and green working and living environments and encourage healthy lifestyles?
 SP4.3 Will the plan improve access to open spaces, green and blue infrastructure, and sports, leisure and recreation facilities?
 SP4.4 Will the plan help prevent loneliness and social isolation?
-SP4.5 Will the plan ensure local air quality is not adversely affected by pollution and seek to improve it where possible?
+SP4.5 Will the plan ensure high levels of amenity for people, for example by minimising disturbance and pollution such as air, noise and light?
 Life expectancy Long term health problems and disabilities Health status of residents Physical activity/sport participation rates Deprivation Crime rate Air quality data SP5 To support and create vibrant, inclusive and resilient communities SP5.1 Will the plan promote a sense of community identity, a sense of place and sense of local history?
 SP5.2 Will the plan encourage social inclusiveness, equality of opportunity and cohesion, and help continue valued local traditions?
 SP5.3 Will the plan promote recreational and cultural activity, embracing the arts, heritage, the environment, green infrastructure, dialect and sport?
 SP5.4 Will the plan help communities become more resilient and adapt to the impacts of climate change?
 SP5.5 Will the plan promote mixed communities that are able to support each other and sustain local services and facilities?
 SP5.6 Will the plan help people meet their day to day needs (e.g. food shopping, socialising, education, employment etc) locally?
 Ethnicity Quality of life survey - sense of belonging to neighbourhood